fellesverkstedet/fabricatable-machines/README.md

 Full-machine test

 * Design & Fabricate Y axis
-* Fabricate 2 X axis
+* Fabricate a pair of X-axes
-* Test using 12mm PolyEthylene
+* Test using 12mm PolyEthylene (UHMW?)
-* Make a Z-carriage
+* Make a Z-carriage, with end-effector attachment
 * Attach a laser diode, run tests

 FAB12 workshop